BEAR Accessibility

 The University of Birmingham is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-The website is fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
+We are working towards full compliance with the Web Content Accessibility Guidelines (WCAG) version 2.2 AA standard.

 Non-accessible content